Individually Customized Total Knee Replacement

-- iTotal G2 is delivered in a single, pre-sterilized kit a few days before surgery, which means no implant inventory for the hospital
+- iTotal CR is delivered in a single, pre-sterilized kit in advance of before surgery, which means limited implant inventory for the hospital

 - Pre-sterilized, disposable instruments and a single reusable instrument tray mean easy set up and tear down

-The result is a knee replacement so precise that it virtually eliminates sizing compromises common to off-the-shelf knee replacements.
+The result is a knee replacement that reduces sizing compromises common to off-the-shelf knee replacements.

 Surgeons: 10 Things To Know